iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Separation of Variables for Heat and Waves.md

 ---
 ### **Neumann Boundary Conditions | Heat Trap**

-Here, we are assuming the *Neumann Boundary* conditions for the system.
+Here, we are assuming the **Neumann Boundary** conditions for the system.
 And it's used to represent the rods that has both ends insulated, so the heat is trapped here.
-It's characterized by the $\partial_x$ being set to zero at the boundary of the domain.
-The derivative of the solution on $u(x, t)$ measure how much heat escape at the boundary of the domain.

 Boundary Conditions: